Clarinet: Acoustics

 The clarinet's cylindrical bore is the main reason for its distinctive timbre, which varies between the three main registers (the chalumeau, clarion, and altissimo).
 The A and B♭ clarinets have nearly the same bore and nearly identical tonal quality, although the A typically has a slightly warmer sound.
 The tone of the E♭ clarinet is brighter and can be heard through loud orchestral textures.
 The bass clarinet has a characteristically deep, mellow sound, and the alto clarinet sounds similar to the bass, though not as dark.

-Range

-Clarinets have the largest pitch range of common woodwinds.
-Nearly all soprano and piccolo clarinets have keywork enabling them to play the E below middle C as their lowest written note.
-The concert pitch that sounds depends on the individual instrument's transposition (this low E sounds as a concert D3 on a B soprano clarinet, a whole tone lower than the written note).
-Some B clarinets go to a written E to match the range of the A clarinet.
-Many bass clarinets have additional keywork to written C. Among the less common members of the clarinet family, contrabass clarinets may have keywork to written D, C, or B; the basset clarinet and basset horn generally go to low C. Defining the top end of a clarinet's range is difficult, since many advanced players can produce notes well above the highest notes commonly found in method books.
-G is usually the highest note encountered in classical repertoire, but fingerings as high as A exist.

-The range of a clarinet can be divided into three distinct registers: